vonpessi/grouped-list/README.md

 af.*on,esimerkki
 ```

 There is a two first rows of this data/grouptest.csv file.
+It shows if a website include that specific regular expression.

 |Date|Url|pessi|branch|e.*ple|netti|esimerkki|
 |---|---|---|---|---|---|---|